Order of the Leopard (Kazakhstan): Classes

-The Order of Bars has three classes:
+The Order of Barys has three classes:

-Order "Barys" I class consists of a star and a badge on the shoulder ribbon - 100 mm wide.
+Order "Barys" I class consists of a star and a badge on the shoulder ribbon – 100 mm wide.

-Order "Barys" II class consists of a sign on the chest block ribbon - 32 mm wide.
+Order "Barys" II class consists of a sign on the chest block ribbon – 32 mm wide.

-Order "Barys" III class consists of a badge on the neck ribbon - 20 mm wide.
+Order "Barys" III class consists of a badge on the neck ribbon – 20 mm wide.

 The highest degree of the order is the 1st degree.
 The award is made sequentially: III degree, II degree and I degree.
 In exceptional cases, for special distinctions, by decision of the head of state, awarding can be made without regard to sequence.